-ENSURING RIGHTS & ACCESS TO JUSTICE

-for Religious Minorities in Pakistan

-Social Media Campaigns for ADVOCACY & PROMOTION OF MINORITY RIGHTS ne of the most significant findings from the Case Analysis Report and the Knowledge Attitudes Practices Survey earlier conducted by LAS was that there is a lack of awareness and misinformation regarding the rights granted to religious minorities Pakistan. within Confusion seems to exist, even amongst lawyers, on basic information such as whether Christian women are entitled to maintenance after divorce.
+ENSURING RIGHTS & ACCESS TO JUSTICE for Religious Minorities in Pakistan ne of the most significant findings from the Case File Analysis Report and the Knowledge Attitudes Practices Survey earlier conducted by LAS was that there is a lack of awareness and misinformation regarding the rights granted to religious minorities Pakistan. within Confusion seems to exist, even amongst lawyers, on basic information such as whether Christian women are entitled to maintenance after divorce.